adriancorrendo/metrica/paper.md

 ## Using the functions

 There are two basic arguments common to all `metrica` functions: (i) `obs`(Oi; observed, a.k.a. actual, measured, truth, target, label), and (ii) `pred` (Pi; predicted, a.k.a. simulated, fitted, modeled, estimate) values.

-Optional arguments include `data` that allows to call an existing data frame containing both observed and predicted vectors, and `tidy`, which controls the type of output as a list (tidy = FALSE) or as a data.frame (tidy = TRUE).
+Optional arguments include `data` that allows to call an existing data frame containing both observed and predicted vectors, and `tidy`, which controls the type of output as a list (tidy = FALSE) or as a data.frame
+(tidy = TRUE).

 For regression, some specific functions also require defining the axis `orientation`.
 For example, the slope of the symmetric linear regression describing the bivariate scatter (SMA).
 For binary classification (two classes), functions also require to check the `pos_level` arg., which indicates the alphanumeric order of the “positive level”.
 Normally, the most common binary denominations are c(0,1), c(“Negative”, “Positive”), c(“FALSE”, “TRUE”), so the default pos_level = 2 (1, “Positive”, “TRUE”).
 However, other cases are also possible, such as c(“Crop”, “NoCrop”) for which the user needs to specify pos_level = 1.

-For multiclass classification tasks, some functions present the `atom` arg. (logical TRUE / FALSE), which controls the output to be an overall average estimate across all classes, or a class-wise estimate.
+For multi-class classification tasks, some functions present the `atom` arg. (logical TRUE / FALSE), which controls the output to be an overall average estimate across all classes, or a class-wise estimate.
 For example, user might be interested in obtaining estimates of precision and recall for each possible class of the prediction.

-### Regression (continuous variables)
+### Example 1: Regression (continuous variables)

-For regression models, it includes 4 plotting functions (scatter, tiles, density, & Bland-Altman plots), and 48 prediction performance scores including error metrics (MBE, MAE, RAE, RMAE, MAPE, SMAPE, MSE, RMSE, RRMSE, RSR, PBE, iqRMSE), error decomposition (MLA, MLP, PLA, PLP, PAB, PPB, SB, SDSD, LCS, Ub, Uc, Ue), model efficiency (NSE, E1, Erel, KGE), indices of agreement (d, d1, d1r, RAC, AC, lambda), goodness of fit (r, R2, RSS, TSS, RSE), adjusted correlation coefficients (CCC, Xa, distance correlation-dcorr-, maximal information coefficient -MIC-), variability (uSD, var_u), and symmetric regression coefficients (B0_sma, B1_sma).
-Specifically for time-series predictions, metrica also includes the Mean Absolute Scaled Error (MASE).
-A full list of metrics abbreviation is presented in the package documentation.

-The following line of code defines a `data.frame` object with the `wheat` database, contained in the metrica package.
+The following line of code calls a `data.frame` called `wheat`, contained as a native dataset.

 ```r
 data_wheat <- metrica::wheat